Notice of Pre-AIA or AIA Status

 Step 2A – Judicial Exception Analysis, Prong 1:

-Independent claim 1 recites a system, independent claim 10 recites a computer-implemented method, and independent claim 18 recites one or more non-transitory computer-readable storage media in part performing the steps of (claim 1 is quoted directly hereinafter): storing a medical prescription specifying a dose plan for stabilizing a blood glucose level of a patient, the dose plan comprising (i) a plurality of dose adjustment rules for adjusting a dose of a first type of insulin, and (ii) a dose maintenance rule for maintaining a dose of a second type of insulin, wherein the plurality of dose adjustment rules define a target range of blood glucose level, the target range comprising a lower limit and an upper limit, a plurality of measurement values of the blood glucose level generated by a blood glucose measurement unit, and a plurality of dose values of the first type of insulin applied before the plurality of measurement values are generated; determine a next dose value of the first type of insulin based on the plurality of measurement values of the blood glucose level, the plurality of dose values of the first type of insulin, and the plurality of dose adjustment rules, comprising: determining, based on a most recently generated measurement value in the plurality of measurement values of the blood glucose level, whether the most recently generated measurement value is below the lower limit or above the upper limit, wherein the most recently generated measurement value was generated after a most recently applied dose value in the plurality of dose values of the first type of insulin was applied, and in response to the determining that the most recently generated measurement value is above the upper limit of the target range, determining the next dose value of the first type of insulin by increasing the most recently applied dose value of the first type of insulin by a predetermined amount of insulin or by a predetermined percentage of the most recently applied dose value, or in response to the determining that the most recently generated measurement value is below the lower limit of the target range, determining the next dose value of the first type of insulin by decreasing the most recently applied dose value of the first type of insulin by a predetermined amount of the first type of insulin or by a predetermined percentage of the most recently applied dose value; display the next dose value of the first type of insulin, determine a next dose value of the second type of insulin based on the dose maintenance rule, and display of the next dose value of the second type of insulin.
+Independent claim 1 recites a system, independent claim 10 recites a computer-implemented method, and independent claim 18 recites one or more non-transitory computer-readable storage media in part performing the steps of (claim 1 is quoted directly hereinafter): storing a medical prescription specifying a dose plan for stabilizing a blood glucose level of a patient, the dose plan comprising (i) a plurality of dose adjustment rules for adjusting a dose of a first type of insulin, and (ii) a dose maintenance rule for maintaining a dose of a second type of insulin, wherein the plurality of dose adjustment rules define a target range of blood glucose level, the target range comprising a lower limit and an upper limit, a plurality of measurement values of the blood glucose level generated by a blood glucose measurement unit, and a plurality of dose values of the first type of insulin applied before the plurality of measurement values are generated; determine, based on the most recently generated measurement value in a plurality of measurement values of the blood glucose level, whether the most recently generated measurement value is below the lower limit or above the upper limit, wherein the most recently generated measurement value was generated after the most recently applied dose value in the plurality of dose values of the first type of insulin was applied, and in response to the determining that the most recently generated measurement value is above the upper limit of the target range, automatically increase the most recently applied dose value of the first type of insulin by a first predetermined percentage of the most recently applied dose value to obtain the next dose value of the first type of insulin, wherein the first predetermined percentage is specified by the plurality of dose adjustment rules, or in response to the determining that the most recently generated measurement value is below the lower limit of the target range, automatically decrease the most recently applied dose value of the first type of insulin by a second predetermined percentage of the most recently applied dose value to obtain the next dose value of the first type of insulin, wherein the second predetermined percentage is specified by the plurality of dose adjustment rules; display the next dose value of the first type of insulin, determine a next dose value of the second type of insulin based on the dose maintenance rule, and display of the next dose value of the second type of insulin.

 These steps of analyzing patient prescription data and analyte levels to output dosage recommendations amount to methods of organizing human activity which includes functions relating to interpersonal and intrapersonal activities, such as managing relationships or transactions between people, social activities, and human behavior (MPEP § 2106.04(a)(2)(II)(C) citing the abstract idea grouping for methods of organizing human activity for managing personal behavior or relationships or interactions between people similar to iii. a mental process that a neurologist should follow when testing a patient for nervous system malfunctions, In re Meyer, 688 F.2d 789, 791-93, 215 USPQ 193, 194-96 (CCPA 1982)– also note MPEP § 2106.04(a)(2)(II) stating certain activity between a person and a computer may fall within the “certain methods of organizing human activity” grouping).